 Our program Educational Objectives (PEOs) are to:

-- Produce graduates who pursue advanced degrees in engineering and related professional fields.
+- Produce graduates who will complete advanced degrees in engineering and related professional fields;

-- Produce graduates who assume leadership positions and contribute to understanding environmental problems and the design, construction, and operation of solutions of societal problems involving environmental systems.
+- Produce graduates who assume leadership positions, and contribute to understanding environmental problems and the design, construction, and operation of solutions of societal problems involving environmental systems.

 At Cornell University, research and teaching activities related to environmental engineering are found in many of the traditional engineering fields.
 For example, undergraduate majors in Biological Engineering and in Civil Engineering are offered by the Department of Biological and Environmental Engineering (BEE) and by the School of Civil and Environmental Engineering (CEE), respectively.
 Both of these majors include concentrations related to environmental engineering.
 BEE and CEE also jointly offer a major leading to a B.S. degree in Environmental Engineering.
 The Environmental Engineering major is structured to provide students with appropriate background in the physical, chemical and biological sciences together with the mathematical, planning, analysis and design tools necessary to address complex environmental engineering problems.
 The graduate and research programs in BEE and CEE focus on water and wastewater treatment processes, fate and transport of contaminants in natural aquatic systems, design and management of environmental and water resource systems, environmental fluid mechanics, and hydraulics and hydrology, and the recycling of energy and materials.
 Others pursue sustainable energy generation either by solar, wind, hydropower or geothermal resources so as to provide energy to support our standard of living while diminishing emissions of greenhouse gases and atmospheric pollutants.

 The collaborative undergraduate program in Environmental Engineering is supported by excellent teaching and research facilities including: laboratories for the analysis of water chemistry, physical/chemical/biological processes, biochemistry and microbiology.

 Cornell University is also the home of: